hpc/charliecloud/doc/ch-run.rst

     created and the image’s files are exposed.

   :code:`-s`, :code:`--storage DIR`
-    Set the storage directory (see section 6.5 for important details).
+    Set the storage directory.
+Equivalent to the corresponding option for :code:`ch-image`.

   :code:`-t`, :code:`--private-tmp`
     By default, the host’s :code:`/tmp` (or :code:`$TMPDIR` if set) is